 Its epic landscapes and lush nature

 The island’s terrain is mostly mountainous… in fact, it’s difficult to find almost any flat land in Madeira!
-This makes it incredibly scenic as well as an amazing island for hiking.
+This makes it incredibly scenic and an amazing island for outdoor activities.

-When you’re driving around Madeira, you will never be bored, as the landscapes are so dynamic and rugged.
+When you’re driving around Madeira, you will never be bored, as the landscapes are just so dynamic.

-The geography as well as the various microclimates also make Madeira a hiking paradise.
+The geography and the various microclimates make Madeira a hiking paradise.
 The island is famous for its lush laurel forests, which provide a haven for countless species of plants, animals, and birds.

-It should be said that the terrain is often steep and rugged, making some activities challenging for people with limited mobility or fitness levels, or if you’re travelling in Madeira with a baby.
+It should be said that the terrain is often steep and rugged, making some activities challenging for people with limited mobility or fitness levels.

 However, Madeira wouldn’t be Madeira without its stunning and dramatic landscapes.